reddyse/beat-sheet-solution/README.md

 ### Getting Started

-To run the User microservice locally, follow these steps:
+To run the BeatSheet microservice locally, follow these steps:

 ## Prerequisites